-Everybody has their story what motivated them to start learning Japanese.
+Everybody has their story of what motivated them to start learning Japanese.
 Mine begins with watching Japanese films.
 When I was around 14/15 my parents used to go out from time to time.
-I mostly spent these nights watching movies which I borrowed from my aunt who was living in the apartment underneath us.
-Most titles didn’t mean anything to me and considering that it was still an era where searching the internet meant booting up your computer and dialing in with a 56k modem, a quick film search wasn’t really an option.
+I mostly spent these nights watching movies that I borrowed from my aunt who was living in the apartment underneath us.
+Most titles didn’t mean anything to me and considering that it was still an era where searching the internet meant booting up your computer and dialing in with a 56k modem (born in 86), a quick film search wasn’t really an option.

-I grew up at my grandparents and watched a lot of Buster Keaton, Chaplin and Laurel & Hardy when I was a kid.
+I grew up at my grandparents’ and watched a lot of Buster Keaton, Chaplin, and Laurel & Hardy when I was a kid.
 Not to forget the films by Jacques Tati and the sketches by Rowan Atkinson.
 And we all know how kids are.
 They can watch the same thing tons of times and don’t get tired of it.
 So I definitely watched my fair share of the classics which probably influenced my interest in film later on.

 Needless to say that after watching Pulp Fiction I just had to watch everything its director Quentin Tarantino was involved in.
 Bought a book about him and started to watch the movies he talked about in interviews.
 Tarantino is a huge movie buff himself.
-His films practically consist of bits and pieces from the films he likes coupled with his very own sense for setting and dialogues.
+His films practically consist of bits and pieces from the films he likes coupled with his very own sense of setting and dialogue.
 I wanted to know more about these inspirations and watch as much of the classics as possible.

 Every film fan comes to the inevitable point where he discovers the Criterion Collection.
-A US film label which started in the Laserdisc days by releasing interesting films in the best way possible.
+A US film label that started in the Laserdisc days by releasing interesting films in the best way possible.
 What really set them apart though was the implementation of an audio commentary.
 Offering a second audio track where film critics, the director himself or cast members discuss the film while you’re watching.

 Thanks to their concept I eventually discovered the films by Akira Kurosawa and Yasujiro Ozu.
 And I liked them.
 Not so much at first (forgive me, I was still pretty young) but the whole bonus material (which I was still watching back then) gave me the context I needed to really appreciate what Ozu was doing in that early stage of cinema.

-Until a couple of weeks ago I wasn’t even the biggest fan of Kurosawa who probably made the most accessible and clearly Western influenced films.
+Until a couple of weeks ago I wasn’t even the biggest fan of Kurosawa who probably made the most accessible and clearly Western-influenced films.
 I just didn’t get his charm right away.
 Something I especially found in Italian cinema.
-But still I kept on watching Japanese films.
-From the abstract works of Seijun Suzuki, to Mizoguchi and random Samurai classics.
+But still, I kept on watching Japanese films.
+From the abstract works of Seijun Suzuki to Mizoguchi and random Samurai classics.

-Rashomon by Kurosawa was even more a success there than in its origin country and helped pave the way for Kurosawa in Europe (Btw. you should watch that film).
-Mind that I sold nearly all my dvds when I bought a PS3 in 2008 when Criterion finally started to release their first Blu-Rays.
-That was the sign for me that a new medium was finally relevant.
+Rashomon by Kurosawa was, even more, of a success there than in its origin country and helped pave the way for Kurosawa in Europe (Btw. you should watch that film).
+Mind that I sold nearly all my DVDs when I bought a PS3 in 2008 when Criterion finally started to release their first Blu-Rays.
+That was a sign for me that a new medium was finally relevant.
 And another sign that I really liked the Collection.